Being a new Mumma can be tough and one of the things that can make it even more tricky is getting breastfeeding right and the worry about supply etc.

 Important note – Brewer’s yeast is not considered to be gluten free, as it is grown on barley so it will depend on your level of sensitivity.

-If you’re not breastfeeding – these are still an awesome bikkie!
-You could leave out the yeast too to make shopping easier (or if you have a yeast allergy).
+If you’re not breastfeeding – these are still a delicious bikkie!
+You could leave out the yeast to make shopping easier (or if you have a yeast allergy).